adobshik/VoiceConversationSummary/README.md

 pip install -r requirements.txt
 ```

-3. Set up OpenAI API Key:
+3. Obtain your OpenAI API key from OpenAI.
+Set it directly in the config.py script.

-Obtain your OpenAI API key from OpenAI.
+4. Obtain HuggingFace authentication token for speaker diarization model.
 Set it directly in the config.py script.

-4. Run the test.ipynb to get SOAP summarization of your audio.
+5. Run the test.ipynb to get SOAP summarization of your audio.